Creighton vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 16

 - Creighton has covered seven times in 10 matchups with a spread this season.

-- In the Bluejays' 10 games this season, the combined scoring has gone over the point total five times.
+- So far this season, five out of the Bluejays' 10 games have hit the over.

-- Alabama has compiled a 4-4-0 ATS record so far this season.
+- Alabama has put together a 4-4-0 ATS record so far this season.

-- In the Crimson Tide's eight chances this year, the combined scoring has gone over the point total six times.
+- The Crimson Tide and their opponents have combined to go over the point total six out of eight times this year.

 Creighton Futures Odds